odud-by/uae-fdi-resilience-analysis/README.md

 ## Policy Implications

-The analysis points to a clear distinction: short-term FDI volatility is driven by global liquidity and oil prices, but durability is shaped by domestic policy.
+Short-term FDI volatility is driven by global liquidity and oil prices, but durability is shaped by domestic policy.
 Not all drivers are policy-controllable: global monetary conditions, energy prices, and shifts in risk sentiment can temporarily compress inflows.
-Overreacting to cyclical pressures risks policy overreach and misinterpreting temporary softening as structural weakness.
+Overreacting to cyclical pressures risks policy overreach.

 The relevant policy question for 2025–2026 is therefore not how to eliminate volatility, but how to ensure that temporary shocks do not undermine the durability of inflows.
 Three priorities follow.